comunica/Article-SSWS2020-AMF/content/introduction.md

 In the next section we cover the related work pertaining to this article.
 After that, we introduce our research questions and hypotheses in [](#problem-statement).
-Next, we introduce our client-side algorithms and server-side enchancements in [](#solution), and discuss their implementation in [](#implementation).
+Next, we introduce our client-side algorithms and server-side enhancements in [](#solution), and discuss their implementation in [](#implementation).
 In [](#evaluation), we introduce our experimental setup, present our results, and test our hypotheses.